-Initialization (common): All Tor components except client proxy create key pairs, a certificate, and the finger-print at initialization.
+Initialization (Common): All Tor components except client proxy create key pairs, a certificate, and the finger-print at initialization.
 For this, Tor provides a tor-gencert tool that creates RSA keys and certificate for directory authorities and Tor relays.
 Directory servers create private keys for signing and verifying votes and consensus documents.
 A Tor relay creates an onion key to encrypt and decrypt the payload for onion routing.
 Both directory and relay have an identity key pair to sign TLS certificates and consensus document/router descriptor.
 The original Tor saves the key pairs as a file, which can be leaked once the privilege software is compromised.
+SGX-Tor protects the cryptographic operations and seals private keys before storing them in a file.